QF 4.7-inch Mk I–IV naval gun: United States service

 The American entry into the war in 1917 saw more redeployment of 4.7-inch weapons.
 Eight Mark IV 40 caliber weapons from less-threatened forts were loaned to the Army Transport Service for the duration of hostilities and may have armed troop transports and cargo ships; they were returned in 1919 and promptly disposed of.
 Two Mark IV 40 caliber weapons were redeployed from Fort Strong in Boston Harbor to Sachuest Point in Middletown, Rhode Island.
-The three 50 caliber guns stored at Augusta, GA were deployed to San Juan, Puerto Rico at Fort Brooke, as Castillo San Felipe del Morro (often called "Morro Castle") was known at the time.
+The three 50 caliber guns stored at Augusta, Georgia, were deployed to San Juan, Puerto Rico, at Fort Brooke, as Castillo San Felipe del Morro (often called "Morro Castle") was known at the time.
 Following the war, all 4.7-inch weapons were withdrawn from service by the end of 1920, and all were disposed of by 1927.
 Other weapons deployed in limited quantity were also retired during this period.
 24 weapons were given to various cities and towns or retained in Hawaii as war memorials; only six survive.
 Most of the remainder were probably donated during Second World War scrap drives.